FrancoisChastel/h/report.md

    Lizard Tool Complexity Measure: https://github.com/FrancoisChastel/h/blob/testCoverageFix/routes_lizard_output.txt

    Hand Complexity Measure:

+   Brian: 1

+   Anu: 1

+   Jiayu: 1

 #### h/panels/navbar.py : The complexity of the function is due to their building strategy and the complexity shouldn’t be high.

    Lizard Tool Complexity Measure: https://github.com/FrancoisChastel/h/blob/testCoverageFix/navbar_lizard_output.txt

    Hand Complexity Measure:

+   Brian: 3

+   Anu: 5

+   Jiayu: 6

 #### h/config.py : The complexity of the function is due to their binding strategy and the complexity should be high.

    Lizard Tool Complexity Measure: https://github.com/FrancoisChastel/h/blob/testCoverageFix/config_lizard_output.txt

    Hand Complexity Measure:

+   Brian: 6

+   Anu: 7

+   Jiayu: 9

 #### h/util/redirects.py : The function is parse and it have to be that complex to deal with different cases.

    Lizard Tool Complexity Measure: https://github.com/FrancoisChastel/h/blob/testCoverageFix/redirects_lizard_output.txt

    Hand Complexity Measure:

+   Brian: 16

+   Anu: 15

+   Jiayu: 16

 #### h/streamer/messages.py : The complexity of the function is due to their binding strategy and the complexity should be high.

    Lizard Tool Complexity Measure: https://github.com/FrancoisChastel/h/blob/testCoverageFix/streamer_lizard_output.txt

    Hand Complexity Measure:

+   Brian: 23

+   Anu: 22

+   Jiayu: 20

 #### /h/accounts/schemas.py serialize(self, node, appstruct): Complexity due to different cases of user being invalid or reset code being invalid.
 Complexity shouldn't be high.

    Lizard Tool Complexity Measure: https://github.com/FrancoisChastel/h/blob/testCoverageFix/schemas_lizard_output.txt

    Hand Complexity Measure:

+   Brian: 3

+   Anu: 3

+   Jiayu: 3

 #### /h/accounts/schemas.py deserialize(self, node, cstruct): Complexity due to reset code having various states, such as invalid and nonexistent.
 In order to accomodate for all these cases, the complexity must be high.

    Lizard Tool Complexity Measure: https://github.com/FrancoisChastel/h/blob/testCoverageFix/schemas_lizard_output.txt

    Hand Complexity Measure:

+   Brian: 2

+   Anu: 2

+   Jiayu: 2

 #### h/services/__init__.py : The complexity of the function is due to their binding strategy and the complexity should be high.

    Lizard Tool Complexity Measure: https://github.com/FrancoisChastel/h/blob/testCoverageFix/init_lizard_output.txt

    Hand Complexity Measure:

+   Brian: 1

+   Anu: 1

+   Jiayu: 1

 2. Are the functions just complex, or also long?